apto/keydb/README.md

 ## Usage

-By default, KeyDB is a middleware stack that does nothing.
+By default, KeyDB is a middleware stack that does almost nothing.
 At a minimum, you must provide it with a data source.
 A data source is just a function that returns data.

 ```js